QUEEN’S PARK BOOK FESTIVAL 2022 YOUNG WRITERS AWARD

 WORKING WITH SCHOOLS AND COMMUNITY GROUPS

-The QPBF Young Writers Award was inaugurated in 2019.
-The idea of the award is to encourage young people from all backgrounds in their writing and to give them the experience of having their work enjoyed by a wider audience.
+The Queen’s Park Book Festival Young Writers Award (YWA) was inaugurated in 2019 and has been a great success ever since.
+The idea of the YWA is to encourage young people from all backgrounds, in Brent and local to Queen’s Park, to enjoy the creative act of writing.

 Award Categories and Prizes